riboflavin/test-framer-sync/compare/granola-vs-fireflies-ai.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Granola and Fireflies.ai
 Granola:
 - Pros: Minimal, user-friendly app with custom templates for notes and accurate transcription quality.
 - Cons: MacOS only, few integrations, lacks multi-user features, and some basic capabilities due to being a new product.

 Fireflies.ai:
 - Pros: Wide compatibility with various platforms, detailed summaries, feature-rich for deeper insights, and easy setup.
 - Cons: Free plan limits, transcription accuracy around 90%, cluttered UI with a slight learning curve, and excessive email notifications.
-In general, users say that Granola: - Minimal, user-friendly app – feels like a regular notepad​ddiy.co .
-- No meeting bot needed, works on any platform by listening on device (more discreet).
-- Custom templates for notes yield tailored summaries​ddiy.co .
-- Accurate transcription quality helps fill in details you miss​ddiy.co
-..
-However, they also say: - MacOS only (Windows version in waitlist; no mobile app yet)​deepgram.com ​businessinsider.com
-.
-- Few integrations currently; mostly a standalone tool​ddiy.co .
-- Lacks multi-user features – designed for individual note-taking (you manually share notes after).
-- New product – still adding features, so some capabilities (editing transcripts, etc.) are basic..
-In general, users say that Fireflies.ai: - Wide compatibility – works with Zoom, Teams, Meet, etc. via bot​reddit.com .
-- Detailed summaries & action items emailed after each meeting​g2.com .
-- Feature-rich (keywords, sentiment, task assignments) for deeper insights​reddit.com .
-- Easy setup; “just invite the bot and it works” feedback from users​g2.com
-..
-However, they also say: - Free plan limits (few monthly minutes, storage 0.8k min) encourage upgrade​reddit.com .
-- Transcription ~90% accurate, some errors with accents or jargon​reddit.com .
-- UI can feel cluttered due to many features, slight learning curve​reddit.com .
-- Lots of email notifications (every meeting by default) – can overwhelm heavy meeting users​g2.com ..
 | Feature                           | Granola               | Fireflies.ai          |
 |-----------------------------------|-----------------------|-----------------------|
 | Trial/Free Plan                   | ✅ Free trial (25 meetings) | ✅ Free plan (limited) |